Jonathon Kelly - 2019

 Bob Hillier - 2011

-For six years 1992 to 1998 Bob Hillier was one of the most colourful and proactive Presidents in the history of the MPSA (notwithstanding his 5 years as minor coach 1983 - 1988).
+For six years 1992 to 1998 Bob Hillier was one of the most colorful and proactive Presidents in the history of the MPSA (notwithstanding his 5 years as minor coach 1983 - 1988).
 During his tenure there were many firsts and innovations for the Association.
 For example: weekly bingo as a major fundraiser; fundraising BBQs and carwashes with proceeds going to various charities; minor teams going to England; hiring of first full time Administrator and Technical Coach; hosting National minor tournaments; organized and hosted “Cabot 97” activities with International Tournament and teams from BC and England participating; celebrated 25th Anniversary of MPSA with special events including first MPSA Hall of Fame inductions in 2003 and publication of 25th Anniversary Program.
 While many of his activities are previously listed, Bob’s untiring work behind the scenes was sometimes taken for granted and not recognized.
 His ability to encourage people to become volunteers and to draw on individuals’ expertise, for the betterment of the soccer program, was second to none.
 To say that Bob had an influence on the direction that the MPSA was to take, especially with regard to the financial operation, is an understatement.
 His ability to entice (or cajole) businesses and individuals to become major sponsors with the MPSA; his ability to deal with various levels of Municipal, Provincial and Federal agencies and get results; to spend or allocate finances on programs which ultimately benefit the Association such as full time Technical and Administrative positions are benchmarks that stand today.
 Bob not only had a very successful and productive six-year tenure as President of the MPSA but also a productive and positive history with the local, Provincial and National soccer scene for some 20 years.
 Without question Bob can be recognized as one of the major contributors to the game and an influence on the status of the Mount Pearl Soccer Association today.

 Bob Wood - 2010